Dong Son in Indonesia

-Over the years we have had Dong Son bronzes brought to us by travelling tukang antik (lit. antique worker) and unfortunately the exact origin of the objects are opaque, either because they don't know, or because they don't want to say to prevent us from getting closed to the source.
+Over the years we have had Dong Son bronzes brought to us by traveling tukang antik (lit. antique worker) and unfortunately, the exact origin of the objects are opaque, either because they don't know, or because they don't want to say to prevent us from getting close to the source.
 These are magical pieces and Veronica has collected 3 small pendants which she is now going to make into necklaces with some of her special beads

 This is one of her pendants.Bronze Bird 5,5 cm x 4 cm x 2 cm

 This will not be the first time that she has used a Dong Son item in a necklace.
 In that instance she made a necklace using an ear ring to which she had a gold band and loop made for hanging it.

 One of the features of the Dong Son bronze is the deep oxidation. the metal has almost changed to glass.

 It is conjecture on my part that although much of the bronze described as Dong Son was cast in Tonkin, that part of Indochina we now call Vietnam, it is not inconceivable that they exported the technology as well.
 Whatever, it was not long after the end of the Dong Son era that elaborate statues were being cast in Indonesia.

 A well-known example is the Moon Drum of Pejeng in Bali which is revered for its magical qualities.
 Many exist on the Island of Alor where they are still used as part of important ceremonial exchanges.
 The example I use here is from the island of Sumba.

 A feature of this drum is a sunburst pattern on the face that scholars have speculated may represent the Northern Star